-History Of Cholon
+History Of Cho Lon

 Cho Lon’s emergence was heavily linked to the Hoa (overseas Chinese) people, whose historical migration to Vietnam dates back to the 1644 collapse of the Ming dynasty.
 Subsequent political crises in China over the years meant the numbers of Hoa people steadily grew in Vietnam into a fully-fledged diaspora, which today is made up of five different groups: the Cantonese and the Hakka, from Guangdong province; the Chaozhou, from eastern Guangdong province; the Fujianese, from Fujian; and the Hainanese are from the southernmost island.

 Cho Lon itself first emerged in 1779 around the time of the Tay Son rebellion, which was a massive peasant revolt against the ruling Nguyen dynasty in Southern Vietnam.
 Ethnic Chinese, who were supporters of the Nguyen dynasty, feared reprisals and were forced to flee Bien Hoa and the surrounding towns where they lived.
-They settled in Cho Lon (which means big market), which remained a city in its own right and a major business hub until 1932 when it morphed into the rapidly urbanising Saigon in 1932.
+They settled in Cho Lon (which means big market), which remained a city in its own right and a major business hub until 1932 when it morphed into the rapidly urbanizing Saigon in 1932.

-During the Vietnam War, Cho Lon became notorious as a black market for US soldiers selling American Army issue supplies, and it also suffered bombings during the first days of the Tet offensive.
+During the Vietnam War, Cho Lon became notorious as a black market for US soldiers selling American Army issue supplies, and it also suffered bombings during the first days of the Tet Offensive.
 Fortunately, most of the famous pagodas and traditional Chinese architecture survived.
-The late 1970s saw an exodus of Hoa people in the wake of the Sino-Vietnamese war and resulting anti-Chinese backlash.
+The late 1970s saw an exodus of Hoa people in the wake of the Sino-Vietnamese war and the resulting anti-Chinese backlash.
 Despite its topsy-turvy past, Cho Lon’s businesses and traditions have stood the test of time and it remains a thriving district.

 Where is Cho Lon located?

-Cho Lon is primarily located in District 5, on the west bank of the Saigon River, but it also spills over into the eastern end of District 6 and parts of District 10 and 11.
+Cho Lon is primarily located in District 5, on the west bank of the Saigon River, but it also spills over into the eastern end of District 6 and parts of Districts 10 and 11.

 Getting to Cho Lon by yourself is easy enough – it is only a 10-minute drive from most hotels in District 1.
-Take a taxi – we recommend Grab or Go Jek (on-demand transport apps) because you can put your address in before travelling.
-If you’re hailing a taxi from the street, have your desired address written in Vietnamese before travelling and make sure the meter is on.
+Take a taxi – we recommend Grab or Go Jek (on-demand transport apps) because you can put your address in before traveling.
+If you’re hailing a taxi from the street, have your desired address written in Vietnamese before traveling and make sure the meter is on.

 Things To Do In Cho Lon